Skip to main content Skip to footer

 ]

-When such data is loaded into a workbook’s cell, it is stored in General number format.
+When this data is loaded into a workbook’s cell, it is stored in General number format.
 To save it as a date in the generated Excel spreadsheet, apply the number format to the respective data columns after importing data as depicted in the code below:

 // Create a new workbook